nam170201/introduction-to-python-for-computational-science-and-engineering/book/09-common-tasks.md

 We want to sort with the id as the primary key.
 The first approach to do this is to change the order of `mylist2` to that of `mylist`, and use `sort` as shown above.

-The second, neater approach relies on being able to decypher the cryptic help for the sorted function. `list.sort()` has the same options, but its help is less helpful.
+The second, neater approach relies on being able to decipher the cryptic help for the sorted function. `list.sort()` has the same options, but its help is less helpful.

 ```{code-cell} ipython3
 # NBVAL_IGNORE_OUTPUT